edoardottt/edovshitler/README.md

 To create your own executable file with your changes:

-- Download pyinstaller, execute: `pip install pyinstaller`
+- Download pyinstaller: `pip install pyinstaller`

-- then execute(inside the edovshitler folder) : `pyinstaller --onefile game.py`
+- then execute(inside the edovshitler folder): `pyinstaller --onefile game.py`

 (The .exe is inside /dist folder)